Person-centred therapy in Cornwall and online across the UK

 Online across the UK

 If you’re elsewhere in the UK, we can work online.
-Research suggests online person centred therapy can be as effective as in-person work when the relationship feels strong (Murphy et al., 2021).
+Research suggests online therapy can be as effective as in-person work when the relationship feels strong (Murphy et al., 2021).

 Together we explore what those images evoke — always at your pace.
-This aligns with contemporary person centred and experiential ideas about imagery, emotion and meaning-making (Cooper, 2007).
+This aligns with contemporary and experiential ideas about imagery, emotion and meaning-making (Cooper, 2007).

 You don’t need photography skills.
-The emphasis is presence and curiosity, not creating “good” pictures.
+The emphasis is on presence and curiosity, not creating “good” pictures.

 Themes we might explore